harchs/open-exam/README.md

 #Installation

-Once you clone the repository, run `ruby script/bootstrap.rb` to get clean database with test data.
+Once you clone the repository, you must update two files in the config folder.

 In the config folder, two files must be edited and have their names changed. `database.example.yml` and `postmark.example.yml` must be edited with your personal infomration (see below) and renamed to `database.yml` and `postmark.yml`.

+After you update those files, run `ruby script/bootstrap.rb` to get clean database with test data.

 #Setting up Postmark